Welcome to Bermuda!

 Mark Twain and Bermuda

-Samuel Langhorne Clemens loved these islands and had a home here
+Samuel Langhorne Clemens loved these islands so much they became his second home

 line drawing